Scan Documents

 Scan completed message

-6. You can continue to scan documents if desired.
-Do not click Save until you have scanned all the documents you want to for this session.
+• Save - saves the scanned documents .
+You can continue scanning additional documents if required.
+Do not click Save until you have scanned all the documents for this session.

 Scan queue

-7. When the scan has completed, all the documents you scanned are added to a list on the left-hand side of the panel.
-In this example, we have scanned nine documents.
+5. When the scan has completed, all the documents you scanned are added to a list on the left side panel.
+In this example, we have scanned three documents.

 • Patient - patient in whose record you want to file the documents